-REPORT: Status Report on Major Ongoing and Upcoming Projects for management services in support of all South Coast AQMD operations.
+REPORT: Status Report on Major Ongoing and Upcoming Projects for Information Management

+SYNOPSIS: Information Management is responsible for data systems management services in support of all South Coast AQMD operations.
 This action is to provide the monthly status report on major automation contracts and planned projects.